rilianx/Research/papers/convexity_detection.md

 > Para linearizar un factor, me imagino que se usan puntos de expansión, entonces se deben escoger un pequeño conjunto de *buenos puntos*.

+Thus, we focus the scope of this paper on the iterative and direct computation of the set of linearization points LMC **providing the linear lower bounding problem** in the space of original variables